GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

   the Reporting API v1 (see the [migration steps](#migration-steps)).
 If your site already uses reporting functionality for Content-Security-Policy violations, check the specific [migration steps for CSP reporting](#migration-steps-for-csp-reporting).
-- If your site doesn't use the Reporting API yet and you're adding reporting functionality to your site now: use only the new Reporting API (v1) i.e. the `Reporting-Endpoints` header.
-You can skip this migration guide. **There's one exception to this**: if you use Network Error Logging, use `Report-To` (v0) because Network Error Logging isn't supported in the Reporting API v1.
-A new mechanism for Network Error Logging will be developed⏤until that's available, the Reporting API v0 should be used.
+- If your site doesn't already use the Reporting API and you're now adding reporting
+  functionality: use the new Reporting API (v1) (the `Reporting-Endpoints` header). **There's one exception to this**: if you need to use Network Error Logging, use `Report-To` (v0).
+Network Error Logging currently isn't supported in the Reporting API v1.
+A new mechanism for Network Error Logging will be developed⏤until that's available, use the Reporting API v0.
 If you need Network Error Logging **alongside** other report types, use **both** `Report-To` (v0) and `Reporting-Endpoints` (v1). v0 gives you Network Error Logging and v1 gives you reports of all other types.